freehep/freehep-vectorgraphics/Manual.md

 freehep-graphicsio.ps-x.x.jar;freehep-graphicsio-svg-x.x.jar;freehep-graphicsio-swf-x.x.jar;
 ```

-*where x.x is the version umber of the file found in the distribution, see lib directory.*
+*where x.x are the version numbers*

 Then run your program as usual.
 The ExportDialog will now allow you to select any of the output formats for which
 you included jar files in the CLASSPATH.